sipgate/docs/docs/rest-api/authentication.md

 #### Step 2: Get the code ####

-The authentication system appends an single use code as query string to the previously provided redirect uri and redirects the user to the resulting location.
+The authentication system appends a single use code as a query string to the previously provided redirect uri and redirects the user to that location.

 The resulting URL looks like:
 ```